vanus-labs/docs/content/vanus-connect/template-guides/auth0-login-discord.md

 ![3.png](imgs/auth0-login-slack-3.PNG)

-- Go to Auth0 and login with your account
+- Go to Auth0 and log in with your account

 ![4.png](imgs/auth0-login-slack-4.PNG)

-- Go to Montioring on the left sidebar and click on Streams
+- Go to Monitoring on the left sidebar and click on Streams

 ![5.png](imgs/auth0-login-slack-5.PNG)